mattkirkland/design-methods/notepad.md

 ### 7/7/20:
 Arranged some methods into my general outline.
 Synthesized Luma book structure into my own.

+### 7/20/20:
+OK, so I am strongly leaning towards having the students pick out a pet design project, and write a 'lab notebook' in Notion.
+It can be a place they reflect on the week's activity and write about testing out some method on their project.

+By the end of the semester they'll have an overview of a bunch of new methods they have learned about and tested, and written about.
+It could be a great portfolio piece?
+Plus they can export it to HTML, PDF, text.

+STRONGLY leaning to this.
+Then Me and a TA (if any) can just check the lab notebook each week and just mark yes/no if they've done the work.
+I... kind of love it?

 ### QUESTIONS FOR 🐚📯
 - should i get started with KU as official staff?
   - like, i need to get hired as a lecturer again presumably?